websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 Before an Object is published, you can configure its settings and elements.
 This includes the scope of its data, its name, panel category key, fields, relationships, and layouts.
 Once published, some of these configuration options are removed.
 See [Publishing Object Drafts](#publishing-object-drafts) for more information.

-Follow these steps to edit the Object draft.
+Follow these steps to edit the Object draft:

 1. From the Objects application, click on the newly created Object draft.
-This redirects you to the *Details* tab.
+This redirects you to the Details tab.

 1. If desired, modify the Object's Name, Label, and Plural Label.